gladysbabs/Prediction-of-Product-Sales/README.md

 - The MSE of the tuned Random Forest model is lower than that of the linear regression model, showing that the tuned Random Forest model has a lower predictive error and potentially a better predictive performance.

-With this overview and visualization,I would recommend the tuned Random Forest model.
+With this overview and visualizations,I would recommend the tuned Random Forest model.

 ## CONCLUSION
-Based on the metrics provided for evaluating the linear regression model, the default and tuned random forest model, the tuned Random Forest model with a lower MAE  on the test set (762.32) and a high r2_score (0.60) indicates that the tuned Random forest model makes more accurate predictions on average.
+Based on the metrics provided for evaluating the linear regression model, the default and tuned random forest model, the tuned Random Forest model with a lower MAE  on the test set (762.32) and a high R2-Score (0.60) indicates that the tuned Random forest model makes more accurate predictions on average.

 ## FINAL RECOMMENDATIONS